Tips for painters new to the market

 Oil on panel, 20 x 16 in., detail

 Relax; give them your full your attention.
 Don't fidget as you look around the room at your own stuff.
 Explain your work without over-explaining.

-Show them that you're excited, but not desperate, about their owning it.
+Show them you're excited, but not desperate, about the prospect of their owning it.
 The simple phrase This is my job always scores big points.
 It shows commitment.